 - Submitting a completed Form 593 to the TRTA State office for payroll deduct.
 (Members) - Submitting a completed authorization and voided check for bank draft.
-(Associate Members and Members)

-The Membership Enrollment form and TRS 593 can be found on the TRTA website under Member Resources (www.trta.org/member-resources) then Membership Forms.
-Both forms should be sent to the Membership Department at TRTA, who will then deliver the TRS forms to TRS.
+(Associate Members and Members) - The Membership Enrollment form/TRS 593 can be found on the TRTA website here: www.trta.org/member-resources.
+Both forms should be sent to the TRTA Membership Department who will then deliver the TRS forms to TRS.